 Church Loan Closing Stories: Church Closes on Second Trust

-We had a church from Abbeville, LA come to Griffin Capital Funding with a unique scenario.
+We had a church from Abbeville, LA come to Griffin Church Loans with a unique scenario.
 The church had an SBA Disaster Relief Mortgage obtained after Hurricane Katrina.
 The Disaster Relief Mortgage had great terms that we did not want to lose through refinancing the loan.
 However, they needed cash out to pave their parking lot.

 This meant that the only loan that we could present was a second trust.
 Given that the church had been in existence for 33 years, Scott Obenhein decided to take on the loan and seek an approval for a second trust.